Odds are you have heard at one point or another that using saunas can be beneficial for your health.

 - Exercise prior to sauna use

-- Stretching/flexibility training during sauna use
+- Stretching/flexibility work during sauna use

 - Cold shower immediately after leaving the sauna